 Entertainment is defined as an activity for which an Employee or Executive would use corporate funds for business development purposes relating to a current customer(s) or prospective customer(s) or to further enhance the company’s marketing efforts.

 Our expectation is that all expenses incurred to the Company would be for company purposes, and used to drive business to the Company.
-Occasional events such as taking customers or prospects on trips, playing golf, eating dinner, taking them to other events the customer/prospect would find pleasurable is a necessary part of the Company’s marketing efforts and is not deemed as “entertainment” or a violation of the Luxury Policy.
+Occasional events such as taking customers or prospects on trips, playing golf, eating dinner, taking them to other events the customer/prospect would find pleasurable is a necessary part of the Company’s marketing efforts and is not deemed as “entertainment” or a violation of the Excessive and Luxury Expenditures Policy.
 These expenses should be documented and detailed as to the benefit derived by the Company through the normal accounts payable process.
 Expenses not approved as necessary and/or appropriate for business development will not be reimbursed.

 We encourage our staff to attend conferences that are appropriate educational opportunities and have a direct correlation to their job.
 At times it may be appropriate that a spouse would travel to these conferences with Company attendees.
 Typically these conferences are sponsored by venders, banking associations, non-profit associations, or other industry related entities.

-Travel Reimbursement for Spouses
+Travel Reimbursement for Spouses:

 An employee on routine business, accompanied by a spouse or any other person who is not an employee of the Corporation, will not be reimbursed for the spouse’s portion of the airfare, meals, or the excess of the double occupancy rate over the single occupancy rate.
 These expenses are considered personal expenses of the employee.
 The only exception to this rule is a business event whereby the spouse is included.